DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Introduction

-\looseness-1 Our work is motivated by the observation that the full raw distributions of pre-pooled activations contain highly discriminative OOD signals that are ignored by current post-hoc methods.
-As we show in Figure~\ref{fig: raw_delta_plot}, the separation between ID and OOD samples is dramatically amplified when using statistics such as the dominant (maximum) activation instead of the mean (i.e., GAP).
-This increased separation directly translates to more reliable OOD scoring, as shown in Figure~\ref{fig: density_delta_plot}, where the distributions for ID and OOD data become more distinguishable via the decreased overlap between the two distributions.
-Based on this insight, we propose $\approach$ \textit{(Dominant Activations and Variance for Increased Separation)}, a simple, post-hoc plug and play method that directly counteracts the information loss of GAP. $\approach$ enriches the penultimate feature vector by incorporating key overlooked statistics -- namely the channel-wise maximum and variance.
-The primary strength of $\approach$ lies in its synergistic versatility.
-Rather than replacing existing techniques, $\approach$ complements standard baselines to unlock significant, additional performance.
+\looseness-1 Our work is motivated by the observation that pre-pooled activation distributions contain highly discriminative OOD signals that are suppressed by GAP.
+As shown in Figures~\ref{fig:raw_delta_plot} and~\ref{fig:density_delta_plot}, statistics such as dominant activation amplify ID-OOD separation, leading to more reliable OOD scoring.
+We reveal a structural mismatch between classification-oriented feature learning and the requirements of OOD detection: while GAP promotes spatial invariance beneficial for classification, it suppresses complementary activation statistics that encode distributional uncertainty.
+Based on this insight, we propose $\approach$ (\textit{Dominant Activations and Variance for Increased Separation}), a simple post-hoc plug-and-play method that enriches the penultimate feature representation by incorporating channel-wise maximum and variance statistics before downstream scoring. $\approach$ complements existing baselines by providing a more expressive feature representation.
+In summary, our contributions are as follows:

-In summary, our contributions are as follows: \begin{enumerate} \item We identify the information loss from global average pooling as a key, yet overlooked, weakness in post-hoc OOD detection.
-To address this, we propose $\approach$, a simple plug-and-play module that can be easily integrated into existing pipelines to enrich feature representations by extracting complementary, discriminative pre-pooling statistics.
+\begin{enumerate} \item We identify information loss from global average pooling as a key yet overlooked weakness in post-hoc OOD detection.
+To address this, we propose $\approach$, a simple plug-and-play module that enriches feature representations by incorporating complementary pre-pooling statistics.

-\item We establish a new performance benchmark across a range of OOD benchmarks and diverse modern architectures, including ResNet, DenseNet, MobileNet-V2, and EfficientNet. $\approach$ significantly reduces the FPR95, achieving relative improvements of up to 48\% on CIFAR-10 using ResNet-18, 38\% on the CIFAR-100 using ResNet-34, and 27\% on ImageNet-1k using MobileNet-v2.
+\item We evaluate $\approach$ on widely used benchmarks across diverse architectures, including Swin-B, ConvNeXt-B, ResNet-50, EfficientNet-B0, DenseNet-121, and MobileNet-V2.
+Compared to the previous best method on ResNet-50, ConvNeXt-B, and Swin-B, $\approach$ achieves respective FPR95 reductions of 7.96\%, 16.53\%, and 25.09\% on a large-scale ImageNet benchmark.